sarahlane8/FitLit/README.md

   * HTML
   * JavaScript

-future considerations
-refactor code to be DRY and SRP consider more sad paths for TDD change the user let the user choose a date to pull data from
+## Future Considerations
+  * Refactor code to follow SRP(single responsibility principle)
+  * Add to TDD testing suites to evaluate more sad paths
+  * Make the UI interactive so new users can display their information
+  * Include a dropdown calendar so a user can change the date of the information displaying

 ## Contributors
   * Marceline Ball [GitHub Profile](https://github.com/MarcelineBall)